eigen04/RentEase/README.md

 Eclipse (IDE)

-Database Setup
+📌 Database Setup

 Create a new MySQL database.

 Run the provided database.sql script to set up the required tables.

-Update the DBConnect.java file with your MySQL credentials.
+Update DBConnect.java with your MySQL credentials.

-Project Deployment
+⚡ Project Deployment

-Clone or download this project.
+Clone or download this repository.

 Import the project into Eclipse.

-Configure Apache Tomcat in Eclipse.
+Configure Apache Tomcat within Eclipse.

-Update web.xml and database credentials if necessary.
+Update web.xml and database credentials, if necessary.

-Run the project on the Tomcat server.
+Run the project on the Tomcat server and start exploring RentEase!

-How to Use
+🛠️ How to Use

+Sign up or log in to access your personalized dashboard.

+Browse & select from a vast collection of digital content.

-Users can sign up, log in, browse content, and choose to buy or rent items.
+Choose to buy or rent as per your preference.

-Successful transactions are recorded in the database.
+Complete the transaction, and the content is instantly available!

-Session-based authentication ensures secure access.
+Session-based authentication ensures security at every step.

-Future Enhancements
+🔮 Future Enhancements

-🔹 Payment Gateway Integration (PayPal, Razorpay, Stripe)🔹 User Reviews & Ratings🔹 Recommendation System for personalized content suggestions🔹 Admin Dashboard to manage content & users
+🔹 💰 Payment Gateway Integration – Support for PayPal, Razorpay, Stripe🔹 ⭐ User Reviews & Ratings – Engage with the community🔹 🎯 Recommendation System – AI-driven personalized suggestions🔹 📊 Admin Dashboard – Manage content, users, and transactions effectively

-Screenshots
+🖼️ Screenshots
 ![Screenshot 2025-03-01 163818](https://github.com/user-attachments/assets/fabda977-9cc5-47ae-be7b-918650655639)
 ![Screenshot 2025-03-01 163832](https://github.com/user-attachments/assets/1ff5668c-cedb-4417-9e91-ec36efa5ecc3)
 ![Screenshot 2025-03-01 163851](https://github.com/user-attachments/assets/fdad6979-4949-475b-bbc8-6db24fad0d8c)

-License
+📜 License

+📢 This project is open-source and can be modified or extended as per your needs.

+💡 Contributions are welcome!
+Feel free to submit a pull request or raise an issue.

+💻 Developed with ❤️ by Anant Agarwal

 This project is open-source and can be modified as needed.